- My VitaCup Review: The Next Evolution of Coffee, or Junk Science? - June 13, 2022

 Pre-ground coffee is not the best option to go for most of the time.
 Maybe now you must be thinking to yourself, that why does it matter whether the coffee is pre-ground or whole beans?
 Coffee is coffee, right?

 Wrong.
 There are several reasons why you should always go for whole beans coffee.
 All these factors directly impact the flavor of the coffee.
-The first reason is the reaction of the coffee beans with the air.
+The first reason is the reaction of the coffee beans to the air.

 Our air is filled with a mixture of gases.
 One of these gases is oxygen.
-Your coffee contains various compounds like caffeine, riboflavin and other such compounds which give the coffee its delicious taste.
+Your coffee contains various compounds like caffeine, riboflavin, and other such compounds which give the coffee its delicious taste.
 But these compounds in their free form are highly reactive with oxygen in the air.
 The grinding of the coffee beans releases these compounds and begins the process of staling.

 It is a lot similar to leaving half a bag of crispy chips or tortillas out without packing it properly.
 When you open it, the chips become rancid and stale.
 The same thing happens to coffee.
 If it is not sealed properly after grinding or consumed immediately, it becomes stale and loses its rich taste.